cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     ```
     - Enter `userx` as username
     - Enter `password` as token/password
-    - Hit Enter to select branch `master`
     - Use down arrow and select `ibm-golang`
-    - Hit Enter to select `n` for image scan
+    - Hit Enter to select image scan
     - Open the url to see the pipeline running in the OpenShift Console

 1. Verify that Pipeline Run completeled succesfully